steqeq/0000/docs/tutorials/install/magma-install.md

-# Magma installation for ROCm
+# MAGMA installation for ROCm

 ## MAGMA for ROCm

-Matrix Algebra on GPU and Multi-core Architectures (MAGMA) is a collection of next-generation dense linear algebra libraries that is designed for heterogeneous architectures, such as multiple GPUs and multi- or many-core CPUs.
+Matrix Algebra on GPU and Multicore Architectures (MAGMA) is a collection of next-generation dense linear algebra libraries that is designed for heterogeneous architectures, such as multiple GPUs and multi- or many-core CPUs.